vbalmer/mkrausAI.github.io/ResearchWork/index.md

 3. The third phase consists of classes for guiding and supporting participants in solving and deploying their project.

 In the points of connection, students will see the importance of taking into account the application requirements when designing an AI system, as well as their impact on the building blocks.
 Guest speakers from both, the AI and AEC domains, provide complementary impulses for participants of this lectures.

+This course will present methods of scientific machine and deep learning (ML / DL) for applications in design and construction in civil engineering.
+After providing proper background on ML and the scientific ML (SciML) track, several applications of SciML together with their computational implementation during the design and construction process of the built environment are examined.

+By the end of the course students will develop computational thinking related to the combination of domain knowledge and latest computer science AI technology for scientific machine learning applications within the AEC domain.
+Specifically, the students will:

+*   Gain fundamental understanding on how **AI / ML / DL technology** works and the impact it may have in the AEC industry.
+*   Gain understanding on how to **combine specific knowledge from AEC domain with state-of-the-art ML/DL** to deploy SciML models.
+*   **Identify limitations, pitfalls, and bottlenecks** in these applications.
+*   Develop **critical thinking** on solutions for the above issues.
+*   Acquire **hands-on experience** in creatively thinking and designing an application together with the computational problem solving SciML approach.
+*   Use this course as a **"stepping-stone" to Machine Learning-intensive courses** offered in D-BAUG and D-ARCH.